armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 ### Kubernetes Progressive stage

-If you have deployed Kubernetes apps before using Armory Enterprise, this page may look familiar.
-The key difference between a Kubernetes deployment using Armory Enterprise and Armory Enterprise with the Armory CD-as-a-Service Spinnaker Plugin is in the **How to Deploy** section.
+If you have deployed Kubernetes apps before using Armory CD, this page may look familiar.
+The key difference between a Kubernetes deployment using Armory CD and Armory CD with the Armory CD-as-a-Service Spinnaker Plugin is in the **How to Deploy** section.

 The **How to Deploy** section is where you define your progressive deployment and consists of two parts: